MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android.md

 ## Password

-- **Encryption**: Choose **Require** so that files on the device are encrypted.
+- **Encryption**: Select **Require** so that files on the device are encrypted.
 Not all devices support encryption.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 To configure this setting, and correctly report compliance, also configure:
   1. **Password**: Set to **Require**.
   2. **Required password type**: Set to **At least numeric**.
   3. **Minimum password length**: Set to at least `4`.